Nobuo Kishi

+Nobuo Kishi (岸 信夫, Kishi Nobuo) is a Japanese politician.
+He sat in the House of Representatives from 2012 to 2023 representing Yamaguchi’s 2nd District as a member of the Liberal Democratic Party.
+From September 2020 to August 2022 he served as the Minister of Defense.
+He is the younger brother of former Japanese prime minister Shinzo Abe.

 Early life

 Nobuo is the third son of Shintaro Abe and Yoko Abe (née Kishi).
 He was born in Tokyo.
 Shortly after his birth, he was adopted by his maternal uncle, Seibu Oil chairman Nobukazu Kishi, who could not have children of his own.
 He did not know about his actual parentage, or his relationship with Shintaro Abe's other sons (Hironobu and Shinzo Abe), until he was preparing to enter university.

 Kishi spent the first decade of his life living in Tokyo with his grandfather, former prime minister Nobusuke Kishi.
 He graduated from the Faculty of Economics at Keio University in 1981 and joined Sumitomo Corporation, where he worked until 2002.
 His postings included the United States, Vietnam, and Australia.

 Political career

 With his brother Abe's backing, Kishi was elected to the House of Councillors in 2004, representing Yamaguchi Prefecture.
 He became known as a specialist in security issues.
-He has served as Parliamentary Secretary for Defense (Fukuda and Aso Cabinet), Vice Chairman, LDP Diet Affairs Committee in the House of Councillors, Vice Chairman, Party Organization and Campaign Headquarters of LDP, Chairman, Special Committee on Okinawa and Northern Problems.
+He has served as Parliamentary Secretary for Defense (Fukuda and Aso Cabinet), Vice Chairman, LDP Diet Affairs Committee in the House of Councillors, Vice Chairman, Party Organization and Campaign Headquarters of LDP, chairman, Special Committee on Okinawa and Northern Problems.